icons8/lunacy-docs/docs/faq.md

 ### Do I need an internet connection to use Lunacy?

-No. You can work on local `.sketch` documents on your computer without an internet connection.
+Not always.
+You can work on local `.sketch` documents on your computer without an internet connection.

 However, you’ll need to be online to access your cloud documents or work with the content in our built-in <a href="https://lunacy.docs.icons8.com/libraries/" target="_blank">Libraries</a>.